Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 - __well_volume__
   - Type: string
-  - Description: The volume that each well can hold, usually expressed in µL (microliters).
+  - Description: The volume of each well is, usually expressed in µL (microliters).

 - __well_arrangement__
   - Type: string
   - Description: The arrangement of the wells in the plate, for example, in rows and columns.

+- __supplier__
+  - Type: string
+  - Description: Information about the supplier from which the plate was purchased.

+- __lot_number__
+  - Type: posfloat
+  - Description: The lot number, also known as a batch number or code, is a unique identifier assigned to a specific batch of a product.
+This makes it possible to check or track information on production.

 - __sealing_method__
   - Type: string
-  - Description: If the wells were sealed with a sealing film or cover, this should be indicated. (__if_applicable__)
+  - Description: Indicate if the wells were sealed with a sealing film or lid. (__if_applicable__)

 - __sealing_material__
   - Type: string
-  - Description: The material of the sealing film or cover. (__if_applicable__)
+  - Description: The material of the sealing film or lid. (__if_applicable__)

   <hr>